pr4aveen/tp/docs/DeveloperGuide.md

 ### Find Command

-Momentum allows uses to search for tasks using the find command.
+Momentum allows users to search for projects and tasks using the find command.
 Users can search for projects/tasks based on their name, description, tag and completion status.
 A FindType is included to determine whether any, all or none of the parameters need to match a project/task for it to be displayed.

 A predicate is created for each type of search parameter (name, description, tags, completion status).
 There are four predicates classes defined for this purpose.